immanencer/cosyworld-core/readme.md

 ## License

 This is a permissive (MIT) open source project.
-Please attribute this github account in source code.
+Please attribute this github account somehow in derived versions.